-Stiwart makes his home with his father and his mother.
-Carrying water, caring for animals and making beds are his household duties.
+Stiwart lives with his father and his mother.
+At home, duties include caring for animals, helping in the kitchen and running errands.
 His father is not employed and his mother is sometimes employed.
-There are 6 children in the family.
+There are 5 children in the family.

 Because of your sponsorship, Stiwart will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.